Donaim/proviral-pres1/slides.md

 - Remember, that during assembly that happens in MiCall, we put short sequences of DNA together, to recover the full length consensus?

-If this process ends with a sequence that has both ends in correct places, then it likely that we assembled everything inbetween, too.
+It adds to the confidence, if this process ends with a sequence that has both ends in correct places.

 -->